NGK46nanase/JAVA8/PrimitiveType/readme.md

  * Otherwise, if either of the operands is of type _float_, the other one will be converted to a _float_
  * Otherwise, if either of the operands is of type _long_, the other one will be converted to a _long_
  * Otherwise, both operands will be converted to an int

+If an interger addition overflows, then the result is the low-order bits of the mathematical sum as represented in some sufficiently large two's-complement format.
+If overflow occurs, then the sign of the result is not the same as the sign of the mathematical sum of the two operand values.